Post-Training LLMs as Better Decision-Making Agents: A Regret-Minimization Approach: Baseline Algorithms

 \section{Baseline Algorithms}

 Here we introduce the baseline algorithm used to compare with our method in several DM environments.
 All our baseline algorithms are iterative methods that updates the policy (or choose the action) based on the observed rewards, actions (or policies), and contexts (or states).
+We apply all the baseline algorithms to normalized rewards